 The potential danger of the barbell slipping out of your hands and landing on you (even if you have a spotter) far outweighs the potential benefits, especially when those benefits can be mimicked with different bench press grips.

-To learn more behind the reasons not to use the suicide grip, see our article on 6 Reasons Not to Use the Suicide Grip for Bench Press.
+To learn more about the reasons not to use the suicide grip, see our article on Reasons Not to Use the Suicide Grip for Bench Press.

 5. Reverse Grip Bench Press